Pope Leo XII: Domestic policy

+real service which His Holiness renders to science, and I shall be happy if you will be good enough to place at his feet the homage of my profound acknowledgment.

 Vaccination controversy

 According to some contemporary authors such as G. S. Godkin, Leo XII was also said to have prohibited vaccination.
 More recent scholarship has been unable to find any ban or any suggestion of a ban by Leo XII and his administration.
-Donald J. Keefe in his paper "Tracking the footnote" traced a quote by Leo XII which strongly condemned vaccination to "an unverified citation" by Dr. Pierre Simon in Le Contredes Naissances.
+Donald J. Keefe traced a quote by Leo XII which strongly condemned vaccination to "an unverified citation" by Dr. Pierre Simon in Histoire et philosophie du contrôle des naissances.
 The response of the Papacy to the arrival of vaccination in Italy has been documented in Pratique de la vaccination antivariolique dans les provinces de l’État pontifical au 19ème siècle, an article written by Yves-Marie Bercé and Jean-Claude Otteni for Revue d’Histoire Ecclésiastique.
 According to Bercé and Otteni, the biographers and contemporaries of Leo XII do not mention any interdict.
-The authors credit the origin of the mythical vaccination ban of Leo XII to the personality of Cardinal Della Genga when he became pope in 1823.
+The authors credit the origin of the mythical vaccination ban of Leo XII to the personality of Cardinal della Genga when he became pope in 1823.
 His intransigence and piety alienated liberal opinion very quickly.
 His austere spirituality made him the target of criticisms and mocking remarks.
 English travelers visiting the peninsula and many of the diplomats established in Rome remarked on the severity of the pontiff.

 The absence of a prohibition is evidenced by the fact that in 1828 the Medical-Surgical Society of Bologna was able to implement a vaccination campaign.

 Activities

 Beatifications and canonizations

-Leo XII beatified a number of individuals in his pontificate which totaled at 15.
-He beatified: Angelina di Marsciano and Bernardo Scammacca (8 March 1825), Hippolytus Galantini (29 June 1825), Angelus of Gualdo Tadino (3 August 1825) and Angelus of Acri (18 December 1825).
-He also beatified in 1825: Julian of Saint Augustine, Alphonsus Rodriguez and Jakob Griesinger.
+Leo XII beatified a number of individuals in his pontificate, which totaled at 15.
+He beatified Angelina di Marsciano and Bernardo Scammacca (8 March 1825), Hippolytus Galantini (29 June 1825), Angelus of Gualdo Tadino (3 August 1825), and Angelus of Acri (18 December 1825).
+He also beatified in 1825 Julian of Saint Augustine, Alphonsus Rodriguez and Jakob Griesinger.
 He beatified Imelda Lambertini (20 December 1826) and also confirmed the cultus of Jordan of Saxony in 1826.
-He also beatified Helen of Poland and Maddalena Panattieri on 26 September 1827 as well as Giovanna Soderini (1827) and Helen Duglioli and Juana de Aza (the mother of Saint Dominic) in 1828.
+He also beatified Yolanda of Poland and Maddalena Panattieri on 26 September 1827, as well as Giovanna Soderini (1827) and Elena Duglioli and Juana de Aza (the mother of Saint Dominic) in 1828.

 Leo XII also created Peter Damian a Doctor of the Church on 27 September 1828 in addition to the formal canonization he presided over.